sivaschenko/sivaschenko.github.io/_posts/2016-03-05-magento2-sales-order-grid-column.md

 layout:     post
 title:      Magento 2.
 Adding column to Sales Order grid
 date:       2016-03-05 11:21:29
-summary:    First of all, ensure you have your column in database table, and it is mapped to any field of sales_order table...
+summary:    First of all, ensure you have your column in database table, and it is mapped to any field of sales_order table.
+Don't worry about implications of core table modification. sales_order_grid is index table and is used for order grid rendering speed up.
+It is designed to store all information required for sales order grid rendering, so custom columns are required to be added to this table.
 categories: magento2
 ---